drcmda/scheduler-test/README.md

 ### Low priority

-It also creates a lower prioritized cluster of colored blocks that simulate load.
-Each block throws a delay into the render function, thereby blocking it.
-The potential total load per frame can be up to 600ms (unscheduled).
-In an interval each block will change state (the color), which again will hit the delay.
-The slowdown is mandatory, it would make the test pointless without it.
-It simulates components that have heavy setup phases.
+It also creates a lower prioritized cluster of colored blocks that simulate heavy load.
+Each block delays the render function, thereby blocking the main thread.
+The potential load, all blocks considered, is 600ms.
+The blocks will go through that every 2 seconds.
 It is expected that the blocks change color, but they should not be dragging down the framerate.

 ### Expectations